Sexually Transmissible Diseases and Sensible Precautions for Traveling to Indonesia

 ALL OF THIS MEANS THAT:

-Our appreciation to Dr. Rene de Jongh of International SOS, an AEA Company who has contributed this article in response to a growing health threat faced by expatriates in Indonesia and Southeast Asia.
+Our appreciation to International SOS, an AEA Company who has contributed this article in response to a growing health threat faced by expatriates in Indonesia and Southeast Asia.
 Statistics show that 1 in 6 prostitutes in Thailand are infected with HIV.
 Closer to home, 3 out of every 1,000 expatriate men leave their assignment in Indonesia with HIV.
 The precautions suggested in this article are based on clinical experience.

 If you have medical-related questions about living in Indonesia to ask of medical professionals, see Ask the Experts.